ctx is a media-rich terminal and a vector graphics stack, built

 - PDF/SVG generation (in addition to existing cairo integration)

 - Add API for integrating device-N with RGB/CMYK through coloritto

 - 32bit float coverage from rasterizer - right now we support 32f images/color; but composite using 8bit alpha masks.

-- More SIMD code (the common RGBA8 cases for handled as manual covered thus far, for floating point formats making the autovectorizer friendly is a priority.)
+- More SIMD code (the common RGBA8 cases for handled as manual far, for the floating point formats making the existing code more autovectorizer friendly is a priority.)